Back to overview

 Repatriation of European women and their children from Northeastern Syria remains a live policy issue.
 Approaches diverge, and more evidence-based analysis is required, so as to support rule-of-law and effective criminal justice response.
 More broadly, there is a need to reflect on the prosecution, management and rehabilitation of female VEOs, and study in more details what gender-specific risks and needs they pose in the broader context of an increasing number of women involved in terrorist activities (of all forms).
 Consulted stakeholders have expressed the need for conducting deeper analysis and formulating recommendations for practice and policy.

-The general objectives of this project, funded by the Dutch National Coordinator for Security and Counterterrorism, are two-fold.
-First, it is to inform practitioners and policy makers involved in prosecution, prison management, rehabilitation, and reintegration of returning female returnees and VEOs of existing approaches and identified needs or gaps in Belgium, France, Germany, and the Netherlands.
-Second, this project will formulate recommendations for a more evidence-based and rule-of-law compliant approach.
+The general objectives of this project, funded by the Dutch National Coordinator for Security and Counterterrorism, were two-fold.
+First, it was to inform practitioners and policy makers involved in prosecution, prison management, rehabilitation, and reintegration of returning female returnees and VEOs of existing approaches and identified needs or gaps in Belgium, France, Germany, and the Netherlands.
+Second, this project was to formulate recommendations for a more evidence-based and rule-of-law compliant approach.

 These efforts will assist policymakers with developing an evidence-based, rule of law compliant criminal justice response.
 In the long-term, this in turn will: